-Nagshead is a nature reserve located not far from Parkend in the heart of the forest.
+Nagshead is a nature reserve near to Parkend in the Forest of Dean.
 This is a great place to see a variety of species in their natural habitat throughout the seasons.

-The site includes ample car parking, toilets, a visitor centre and viewing points or hides to help observation.
-The site has a visitor centre that is open at the weekend from Easter until September.
-The site is open from dawn until dusk for visitors, the entrance fee is free but donations to the RSPB are very welcome.
+The site includes ample car parking, toilets, a visitor centre and viewing points or hides to help you observe.
+RSPB Nagshead has a visitor centre that is open at the weekend from Easter until September.
+The site is open from dawn until dusk for visitors.
+The entrance fee is free, but donations to the RSPB are very welcome.

 Eagle-eyed spotters can see flycatchers and redstarts in the spring months or all three British species of woodpecker in the summer.
-Autumn at RSPB Nagshead enables you to see nuthatches and the winter brings goshawks and treecreepers.
+Autumn at RSPB Nagshead enables you to see nuthatches, and the winter brings goshawks and treecreepers.
 Other more common species hall RSPB Nagshead home too.
-Some of the stars of the site include;
+Some stars of the site include;

 - Wood Warbler